seng438-winter-2022/seng438-a5-islamrahat735/Assignment5-ReportTemplate.md

 # Comparison of Results

-From the RDC method we were able to see that the program would be acceptable as long as the failure rate is below
+From the RDC method we were able to see that the program would be acceptable as long as the failure rate is below 0.27 failures per second.
+From the Reliability Growth Analysis tool we are able to see the trend in the failure rate and reliability over time.
+Further analysis would have to be done with this tool to find the MTTF, but with the models created, it wouldn't be much more work to find this information.
+Then it could be compared to the benchmarks as provided by the requirements.

 # Discussion on Similarity and Differences of the Two Techniques
 Reliability Growth Testing is based on inter failure times and/or failure count and target failure rate (or MTTF).
 However, Reliability Demonstration Chart is based on inter failure times only and target failure rate (or MTTF).
 Both techniques are similar in the sense that, they are both very important techniques for the analysis of integration test data.